ALTER SHARE

 Applies to: check marked yes Databricks SQL check marked yes Databricks Runtime 10.3 and above check marked yes Unity Catalog only

-Adds or removes tables to or from the share.
+Adds, alters or removes schemas, tables, materialized views, or views to or from the share.
 Renames a share.
 Transfers the ownership of a share to a new principal.

 Syntax